iterative/dvc.org/content/docs/start/experiments/experiment-pipelines.md

 ## Queuing experiments

-You can combine the `--queue` and `--set-param` flags to set up a grid search of parameters with a single command:
+You can queue multiple experiments for later execution.
+For example, you can set up a grid search of parameters with a single command

 ```cli
 $ dvc exp run --queue \